Characteristic Time Scales for the Geometry Transition of a Black Hole to a White Hole from Spinfoams: The transition amplitude

-The boundary states introduced below are intended to peak the $SU(2)$ elements $h_\ell$ in equation \eqref{eq:spinfoamAmp} on holonomies such as $h$.
+The contraction of the spinfoam amplitude with the boundary state peaks the $SU(2)$ elements $h_\ell$ in equation \eqref{eq:spinfoamAmp} on holonomies such as $h$.
 The consequence of the truncation is then that the transition amplitude is meaningful only for boundary states build with embedding data $\zeta_\ell$ that satisfy